jckarter/clay/doc/language-reference.md

             println(sq);
     }

-Similar to named function definitions, the body may be either a [block](#blocks), or if the body consists of a single [return statement](#returnstatements), the return expression may be specified without the surrounding block.
+Similar to named function definitions, the body may be either a [block](#blocks) or an expression; the expression form is shorthand for a block body consisting of a single [return statement](#returnstatements).

     // Example
     main() {